 As previously mentioned, the Hotel Corte Altavilla has a fine restaurant as well.

 Little Conversano has a large handball complex outside of town called the Pala San Giacomo and its teams regularly come out on top in handball competitions against larger cities.
 See their Facebook page for information in Italian.

 Everyone knows the Lipizzaner stallions, right?
 But did you know that some of the blood lines of these noble horses lead to the counts of Conversano, who bred black Neapolitan stallions with Barb and Andalusian genetic backgrounds (according to Wikipedia) to come up with a horse named "Conversano" born in 1767 who became on of the principal stallions for the Lipizzaner horse.
-The breed is pictured in the first painting of Gerusalemme Liberata.
+The breed is pictured in the first painting of Gerusalemme Liberata, shown to the left.
 For more, see: Horses counts and queens.

 Lakes of Conversano.
 Outside of town are some Karstic depressions that form into lakes during the wet season and are home to many birds, reptiles and amphibians.
 These have been exploited since the Roman period as cisterns and were, until a few decades ago, the only source of fresh water for the locals.
 If you have a car, just follow the signs out of town--or you can take a carriage tour from a farm that breeds the Conversano Line of Lipezzaner horses.

 The Madonna della Fonte, the town's patron saint, is celebrated in May with religious rites, a procession, fireworks and cultural activities.